ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Some ways to help your job description reflect your culture:

-* Include your company s core values, mission, or vision whatever you have front and center.
+* Include your company's core values, mission, or vision whatever you have front and center.

 * Include the impact that the role will have on your team, company, and customers.